 Resetting Multi-Factor Authentication

 If you lose access to your phone or deleted your authenticator app and can no longer receive your one-time passcode, you’ll need to reach out to your Textline Admin to reset your Multi-Factor Authentication setup.
-They can do this by going to Settings -> Team Settings -> Agents and finding your profile.
+They can do this by visiting Settings -> Agents and finding your profile.
 Once in your profile, they can reset your setup in the actions dropdown to the top right.

-If you are an admin, another admin on your account may reset your MFA setup.
-If you are the only user or only admin on your account, please reach out to Textline Support for the next steps.
+If you are an Admin, another Admin on your account may reset your MFA setup.
+If you are the only user or Admin on your account, please contact Textline Support for the next steps.